peterdsharpe/AeroSandbox/README.md

 Use `pip install aerosandbox[full]` for a complete install.

 For a lightweight installation with minimal dependencies, use `pip install aerosandbox`.
-All optimization, numerics, and physics models will work with this lightweight install, but dependencies for visualization/GUI features and interfaces are not installed.
+All optimization, numerics, and physics models are included this headless install, but some visualization/GUI dependencies are not installed.

 ### Tutorials, Examples, and Documentation